 This research investigates the political and ethical tensions underlying the practice of public self-criticism in modern Jewish politics.
 It historicises the assumption that words and actions of individuals belonging to a minority group can impact the image and safety of other group members.
 The changing structures and contexts of Jewish politics in the 20th century offer a powerful case study for examining the fluid and contested boundaries of legitimate self-critique.
 This project examines how antisemitism, the Holocaust, and the establishment of the State of Israel affected the handling of questions of freedom of speech, political power, violence and self-censorship.

-Contact: Marc Volovici, Leverhulme Early Career Fellow, Birkbeck Institute for the Study of Antisemitism and Department of History, Classics and Archaeology, Birkbeck, University of London.
+Contact: Marc Volovici, Alfred Landecker Lecturer, Department of Jewish History, University of Haifa.
+Marc started this project while a Leverhulme Early Career Fellow at Birkbeck Institute for the Study of Antisemitism and the Department of History at Birkbeck, University of London.